nvingenieria/magento-simple-donations/README.md

 ## Configuration

 #### Prepare your "Donation product"
-- Create a simple virual product with the minimum price a user donate.
+- Create a simple virual product with the minimum price a user can donate.
 Complete the rest of product information as usual.
 - If you don't want this "donation product" to be visible in your catalog, set Visibility to 'Not visible individually'.
 - Take note of the created product ID.